OSU Extension Service Internship Program

 This recruitment is used to fill multiple part-time (a maximum of 40 hours per week during the summer break) Extension Student Intern positions for the Extension Offices at Oregon State University (OSU).
 Internships are located in specific counties each summer.

 Extension Communications Student Intern

 This internship position is used to fill one part-time (a maximum of 40 hours per week for 10 weeks during the summer) Extension Communications Student Intern position for the Extension Communications unit at Oregon State University (OSU).
-The internship is located in Corvallis, Oregon, with travel statewide accompanying Extension Communications professionals, when travel is permitted by OSU.
+The internship is based in Corvallis, Oregon with travel statewide connected with duties.
+The 2023 internship will have a multimedia focus.